JosiahDelong1/Strongholdr/README.md

 ## Roadmap

-Eventually I would like to add a GUI, but for now I will eventually be implementing a command line for creating strongholds
+Eventually I would like to add a GUI, but for now I will be implementing a command line for creating strongholds

 ## License